NiV-L-A/CLPS2C-Compiler/README.md

 ## Goal and intention
 The main goal of the project is to have better managment and readability when cheats become too big/complex.<br>
 The app supports, among other things:
-- Write all code types supported by Cheat Device / ps2rd / CodeBreaker
+- Write all code types supported by ps2rd and Cheat Device
-- Output RAW cheat lines (or Pnach-formatted cheat lines)
+- Output RAW or pnach-formatted cheat lines
 - Write MIPS Assembly
 - Automatic calculation for how many lines to execute in "If" commands
 - Support for logical AND in "If" commands